geyuying/PF-AFN/README.md

 ## License
 The use of this code is RESTRICTED to non-commercial research and educational purposes.

+## Acknowledgement
+Our code is based on the implementation of "Clothflow: A flow-based model for clothed person generation" (See the citation below).

 ## Citation
 If our code is helpful to your work, please cite:
 ```